aws/pg_tle/docs/09_datatypes.md

 ### `pgtle.create_base_type(typenamespace regnamespace, typename name, infunc regprocedure, outfunc regprocedure, internallength int4)`

 `create_base_type` provides a way to create a new base data type.
 The type must be a shell type previously defined by `create_shell_type`.
-This is similar to base type form of `CREATE TYPE` command.
-Internally, a base data type created by `pg_tle` is stored as `bytea`, it can be casted to `bytea` explicitly after creation.
+This is similar to base type form of [`CREATE TYPE`](https://www.postgresql.org/docs/current/sql-createtype.html).
+Internally, a base data type created by `pg_tle` is stored as `bytea`, it can be cast to `bytea` explicitly after creation.

 #### Role